OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-08.md

 ## 1 Chronicles 8:28

-These were heads of fathers’ households according to their generations,
+These were leaders of families according to their generations,

-> chief men who lived in Jerusalem.
+> prominent men who lived in Jerusalem.

 ---

 ## 1 Chronicles 8:29

-Now in Gibeon, Jeiel the father of Gibeon lived,
+Now in Gibeon, Jeiel, the patriarch of Gibeon, lived,

-> and the name of his wife was Maacah.
+> and his wife's name was Maacah.

 ---

 ## 1 Chronicles 8:30

-His firstborn son was Abdon, who was followed by Zur, Kish, Baal, Nadab,
+His firstborn son was Abdon, followed by Zur, Kish, Baal, Nadab,

 ## 1 Chronicles 8:31